 Online banks and credit unions can often offer reduced interest rates and better terms than a traditional bank, and the best personal loans are much less expensive than financing via a credit card or an extremely short-term payday loan.

 With a higher FICO score (credit rating) and an established credit history, you will qualify for loans with a lower interest rate, which can dramatically impact the total cost of your loan.
-Regardless of your credit, you should shop around — especially with online specialists like Rocket Loans or Avant.
+Regardless of your credit, you should shop around – compare loan lenders here.
 These companies keep expenses down by limited physical locations and offer more efficient interactions any time of day via the use of a mobile app.